-Any usage not defined in Section 1.4.1 above shall be deemed prohibited usage.
+Any usage not defined in the certificate profiles, as per Annexure A, above shall be deemed prohibited usage.

-Any usage of the Certificate inconsistent with these extensions is not authorised.
-Certificates are not authorised for use for any transactions above the designated reliance limits that have been indicated in the TrustFactory Warranty Policy.
+Any usage of the Certificate inconsistent with these extensions is not authorized.
+Certificates are not authorized for use for any transactions above the designated reliance limits that have been indicated in the TrustFactory Warranty Policy.